yusuf17ml/Personality-Type-Detector/README.md

     .venv\Scripts\activate
     ```

-Install the required packages
+- Install the required packages
     ```
     pip install -r requirements.txt
     ```

 ## Usage
-Run the FastAPI backend
+- Run the FastAPI backend
     ```
     uvicorn app.main:app --reload
     ```
-Run the streamlit frontend
+- Run the streamlit frontend
     ```
     streamlit run frontend/app.py
     ```

+## What I learned
+It was a great learning project for me as i was able to:
+- Deepen my understanding of FastAPI’s ability to serve machine learning models at scale.
+- Implement model predictions through an API endpoint